International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Sahul Lerra and Dr. Nidhi Khajuria.
+Dr. Sahul Lerra, Dr. Nidhi Khajuria.
 A clinical survey of 250 cases on denture hygiene habits and oral tissue conditions of complete denture wearers.
-International Journal of Applied Dental Sciences.
-2017; 3(4): 252-254.
+Int J Appl Dent Sci 2017;3(4):252-254.